ECS

 world.add_entities(entities)Convenience for adding multiple entities to the world at once.
 Takes effect on next tick.
 Returns a list of entity uids in the same order as passed list.

-world.remove_entity(uid)Removes the entity from the world.
+world.remove_entity(entity_or_uid)Removes the entity from the world.
 Takes effect on next tick.

-world.add_component(entity_uid, component)Adds a component to an existing entity.
+world.add_component(entity_or_uid, component)Adds a component to an existing entity.
 Takes effect on next tick.

 world.entitiesAll entities in the world, keyed by their entity uid.
 Treat as read-only, use add_entity to add new entities.